 - Electricity: There are a few options for staying charged while camping at the Grand Canyon.
 For tents & vans, having a portable battery station (like a Goal Zero) will keep your electronics charged without draining your vehicle battery.
 For RVers, carrying a small inverter generator is your best bet.
 Solar power doesn’t work well in the GCNP due to the amount of trees.

 - Food: Stock up before you make the trip.
 There aren’t a lot of great grocery options near the National Park.

 - Trash Bags: Bring a couple trash bags with you.
 If you have extra bags, pick up the campsite and leave it better than you found it!

 - Bathroom: While some campsites have a vault toilet, always come prepared with another option.
 For tent & van campers, we recommend bringing a small cassette toilet.
 RVers – make sure your black tank is empty before arrival.

-The Best Free Camping in the Entire USA
+Discover the Best Free Camping Across the USA

 To be honest with you, we hate paying for camping.
 There are so many free campsites in America (with complete privacy).

 As a matter of fact, these free campsites are yours.
 Every time you pay federal taxes, you’re contributing to these lands.